osherboudara99/OS_Tasks_Simulations/README.md

 # OS_Tasks_Simulations
 In this repository, I implemented various different tasks accomplished by the operating system.
 This was done for an Operating Systems course.
 Such tasks that are simulated are the process control block parent-child relationship and batch process scheduling.
+All implementations are written in C.